Multi Proxy Anchor Family Loss for Several Types of Gradients: Related Works

 \section{Related Works}

 In this section, we introduce loss functions for DML, which significantly affect the performance of DML.
-DML loss functions are classified into pair-based loss and proxy-based loss.
-Following, we describe pair-based losses and proxy-based losses.
+DML loss functions are categorized into pair-based and proxy-based loss.
+Following, we describe pair-based and proxy-based losses.